France–Singapore relations: Economic relations

+France is Singapore’s second-largest trading partner in the EU, while Singapore is France’s top trading partner in ASEAN.
+Total bilateral trade in goods and services exceeded $30 billion in 2023.
 Singapore is France's third-leading trading partner in Asia and the leading trading partner in the Southeast Asian region.
-In 2004, a pick-up in Singapore and regional demand led to increased exports, which further resulted in the renewed dynamism of our trade activities.
-French exports of agricultural and agri-food goods as well as consumer goods account for more than a quarter of our exports to Singapore.
-Aeronautics construction continues to drive export growth.
+France is Singapore’s 16th-largest investor and accounted for an overall foreign direct investment stock estimated at S$38.6 billion at end-2022.
 Singapore is an important regional platform for French companies, in particular in the areas of electronics, finance and chemistry.
-With total investments standing at €3.5 billion, Singapore is the second destination of French investments in Asia, after Japan.
-The city-state plays host to 400 French company sites (mainly in the electronics and financial services industries) and about 40 companies that have been founded locally.
+Singapore is the second destination of French investments in Asia, after Japan.
+The city-state plays host to 2,600 French companies and their subsidiaries (mainly in the aerospace, electronics, finance and computer goods industries) and about 40 companies that have been founded locally.
 In 2003, 25 of these companies were included among the 1,000 leading companies in Singapore.
 STMicroelectronics is Singapore's biggest private employer.
+Temasek inaugurated its new office in Paris on 10 April 2024.